 The Doctor struggles to free his companion and the episode concludes with the countdown reaching 33 seconds.

-Sue: There’s one thing I don’t understand.
+Sue: There’s still one thing I don’t understand.

 Me: Only one thing?